renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

   - Linux
 ---

-It's been a while now that I've been running [masto.donte.com.br](https://masto.donte.com.br){:target="_blank"} using Arch Linux and since the [official guide](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Production-guide.md){:target="_blank"} recommends using Ubuntu 16.04, I figured that describing what I did could help someone out there.
+It's been a while now that I've been running [masto.donte.com.br](https://masto.donte.com.br){:target="_blank"} using Arch Linux and since the [official guide](https://docs.joinmastodon.org/administration/installation/){:target="_blank"} recommends using Ubuntu 18.04, I figured that describing what I did could help someone out there.
 If in doubt, use the official guide instructions instead, since they're more likely to be up to date.

+*This was last updated on 31st of January, 2019.*

 <h2>Notes about some choices made in this guide</h2>